Adam Pietraszko

-Adam Pietraszko (born 18 August 1982) is a former speedway rider from Poland.
+Adam Pietraszko (born 18 August 1982) is a former motorcycle speedway rider from Poland.

 Speedway career

 He rode in the top tier of British Speedway riding for the Oxford Cheetahs during the 2006 Elite League speedway season.
 He began his British career riding for Berwick Bandits in 2004.

+In the Team Speedway Polish Championship he rode for Włókniarz Częstochowa, Kolejarz Opole and Motor Lublin.